For a project manager, a bad week might go something like this:

 - Project Risk Management

-Project risk management assesses, mitigates, manages, and reduces impact of adverse occurrences on the project.
+Project risk management assesses, mitigates, manages, and reduces the impact of adverse occurrences on the project.
 Information security projects do face risks that may be different from other types of projects.
-Project Risk Management includes following processes:
+Project Risk Management includes the following processes:

 - Risk identification